james-middleton/Family-Handbook/README.md

 #Bilingual children

-##Raising and Educating Bilingual Children
+##Raising and educating bilingual children
 Being able to speak two languages has numerous educational, social and economic benefits, particularly in an increasingly globalised world.
 For many parents of different cultures, it provides their child with a link to their family heritage.